A Storyteller That Got the Details Right

 Donald E. Westlake, 1933 - 2008.

-Bonus track: The Armchair Dectective Book of Lists includes top ten mysteries from several notables.
-Westlake gave eleven, and they reveal quite a bit about his tastes and influences.
+Bonus track 1: The Armchair Dectective Book of Lists includes a list of favorite mysteries that reveal quite a bit about Westlake's tastes and influences.

 The Red Right Hand by Joel Townsley Rogers is sort of as if H. P. Lovecraft wrote an Ellery Queen mystery.
 Westlake told Ed Gorman in an interview, "I believe Joel Townsley Rogers' The Red Right Hand should be reissued every 5 years forever."

-Kill The Boss Goodbye by Peter Rabe See the discussion of the Rabe essay in Murder Off the Rack above.
+Kill The Boss Goodbye by Peter Rabe See the discussion of the Rabe essay above.

-The Coffin Ed/Digger Jones series by Chester Himes These two cops don't really ever win big and are constantly derailed by minor but surprising events, just like classic Westlake characters.
+The Coffin Ed/Digger Jones series by Chester Himes The two cops don't really ever win big and are constantly derailed by minor but surprising events, just like classic Westlake characters.

 The Maltese Falcon by Dashiell Hammett I'm a little surprised Westlake plumped for this one.
-It's one of the greatest, of course, but many serious fans (including myself) think both Red Harvest and The Glass Key are even greater.
-Westlake wrote a treatment of Red Harvest for the movies that was never produced.
-If that script ever turns up some day...
+It's one of the greatest, of course, but many serious fans think The Glass Key is even greater.
+On the other hand, the exotic treasure theme of Falcon was borrowed by Westlake on more than one occasion.

 The Eighth Circle by Stanley Ellin The murder plot is almost incidental in this superb and astonishingly realistic portrait of the 1950's-era gumshoe.
 It's easily Ellin’s best longer work, who is more famous for his short stories.